 If 1. less 2. results in a loss no further calculations are necessary.

 There are other deductions and reliefs which can be claimed to reduce the gain still further most notably the annual personal exemption and special exemptions applying to dwelling houses.

 BUSINESS ASSETS DISPOSAL RELIEF

 In essence this relief allows the first £1M* of gains on the disposal of a business (known as the "lifetime limit") to be charged at an effective rate of 10% Capital Gains Tax.

 However there are many restrictions and conditions on which types of disposals would qualify for this relief.
 This may result in many business and individuals owning assets with locked in capital gains seeing their tax bills rise on disposal of such assets.

 Note that this new "Entrepreneurs' Relief" is not available to everyone and is not awarded automatically.
 It must be organised, planned well in advance and properly claimed.
 So don't forget.

 This would give a real tax rate of only 10% to a 40% taxpayer.

-NEW: MANY SHARES OWNED BY EMPLOYEES IN THEIR EMPLOYER'S COMPANY ALSO QUALIFIED FOR THIS REDUCED RATE.
+NEW: MANY SHARES OWNED BY EMPLOYEES IN THEIR EMPLOYER’S COMPANY ALSO QUALIFY FOR THIS REDUCED RATE.